Measure equivalence classification of transvection-free right-angled Artin groups

 \paragraph*{Orbit equivalence and $W^*$-equivalence.} Our results can be reinterpreted in the language of orbit equivalence: indeed, by a result of Furman \cite{Fur2} (with an additional argument by Gaboriau \cite[Theorem~2.3]{Gab2}), two groups are measure equivalent if and only if they admit stably orbit equivalent essentially free measure-preserving ergodic actions on standard probability spaces.
 As will be explained with more details later in this introduction, the way we prove Theorem~\ref{theointro:main} is actually through this viewpoint -- see Theorem~\ref{theo:main-2} for a precise statement phrased in terms of measured groupoids, also including the case of non-free actions.

-As right-angled Artin groups are cubical, our results can in fact also be phrased using the weaker notion of (stable) $W^*$-equivalence, as a consequence of \cite[Theorem~1.2]{PV} or \cite[Corollary~4.2]{HHL}.
-We record this in the following corollary.
+As right-angled Artin groups are cubical, our results can in fact also be phrased using the weaker notion of (stable) $W^*$-equivalence (we refer to \cite[Section~6.2]{PV} for a detailed discussion of the notion of stable $W^*$-equivalence).

 \begin{corintro} Let $G_1$ and $G_2$ be two right-angled Artin groups with finite outer automorphism groups.
 Assume that $G_1$ and $G_2$ have essentially free ergodic probability measure-preserving actions on standard probability spaces which are stably $W^*$-equivalent (i.e.\ their associated von Neumann algebras are isomorphic, or more generally one is isomorphic to an amplification of the other).